 Telemedicine Integrations into Existing EHR Software:

-It is giving healthcare practitioners an alternative to clinical visits, enabling them to provide care and prescribe medications while reducing the risk of exposure of patients as well as other staff.
-These are also resulting from being helpful for the patients who are in need of prescriptions and refills related to their periodic check-ups.
-The integrated solutions provided by EHR companies are empowering the healthcare sector to coordinate care securely with HIPAA compliance and reducing in-person visits and connecting with patients virtually via phone or computer.
+It gives healthcare practitioners an alternative to clinical visits, enabling them to provide care and prescribe medications while reducing the risk of exposure of patients and other staff.
+These also result from being helpful for the patients who need prescriptions and refills related to their periodic check-ups.
+The integrated solutions provided by EHR companies empower the healthcare sector to coordinate care securely with HIPAA compliance, reduce in-person visits, and connect with patients virtually via phone or computer.
 This will also be critical in prescribing new treatments and vaccines for COVID-19 as they become available.

 Providing Guidance About Coronavirus with the Help of Chatbots:

-One of the great examples is the tech giant, Microsoft has developed a chatbot where the patients who have recovered can determine if they will be able to donate their blood for plasma therapy for the patients suffering and awaiting for clinical treatment.
+One of the great examples is the tech giant Microsoft has developed a chatbot where the patients who have recovered can determine if they will be able to donate their blood for plasma therapy for the patients suffering and awaiting clinical treatment.

 Automated Screening for Those at Risk:

-Healthcare has tapped into an automated screening, the patients vulnerable to viruses are automatically engaged with a survey which is used for screening the patients and depending on the results of the survey, patients are regularly monitored for weeks.
+Healthcare has tapped into an automated screening.
+The patients vulnerable to viruses are automatically engaged with a survey used for screening the patients.
+Depending on the results of the survey, patients are regularly monitored for weeks.
 In case the reports indicate that the symptoms have increased and the patients around them are also getting affected, they can trace the patient’s potential location based on the zip code provided by them.
 Then they are directed to nearby clinics.

-As the cases are increasing, the use of digital tools and platforms are empowering the operations of healthcare providers.
-With a powerful automation engine in place, leveraging a software platform integrated with EHR will help in quickly coordinating the unique care in general and fight against the pandemic.
+As the cases are increasing, the use of digital tools and platforms empowers the operations of healthcare providers.
+With a powerful automation engine in place, leveraging a software platform integrated with EHR will help quickly coordinate the unique care in general and fight against the pandemic.
 Specifically, at this time, the health systems should focus on automating the tasks- particularly screening, symptom tracking, patient portals, and overall communication.
-This will not only help the staff to focus on more severe cases but will reduce the transmission of the virus.
+This will help the staff focus on more severe cases and reduce the transmission of the virus.